Bosch vs DeWalt: Which Power Tool Brand is Better in 2023?

-As you would expect, DeWalt edges Bosch in performance, primarily because its tools are meant for professional use whereas Bosch targets the consumer market.
-Both are well-respected brands, however, and Bosch is certainly no slouch in performance.
+As you would expect, DeWalt edges Bosch in performance, primarily because its tools are meant for professional use, whereas Bosch targets the consumer market.
+Both are well-respected brands, and Bosch is certainly no slouch in performance.

 Again, this is because of the different groups that the manufacturers are targeting.
-Professionals want more features, need extra power, and are willing to pay a premium for these and features like extended and improved warranties.
+Professionals want more features and extra power and are willing to pay a premium for these features, like extended and improved warranties.
 Bosch tools have shorter warranties but lower prices on similar products.

-We would probably have to go with DeWalt for design, but both brands manufacture products that are suitable for their target market.
+We would probably have to go with DeWalt for design, but both brands manufacture suitable products for their target market.
 DeWalt’s professional use means that they are designed to be used for longer and have greater features, however.

 - See also: Who Makes Bauer Tools?

 Overall, DeWalt tools are considered better than Bosch, but Bosch tools are less expensive.
-If you are a home user, Bosch has an excellent range of 12V and 18V tools that will not only get the job done but will do so without breaking the bank.
-If you’re a professional contractor or need professional-grade tools, then DeWalt’s 20V and 60V lines surpass the equivalent Bosch ranges and should be your go-to choice.
+If you are a homeowner, Bosch has an excellent range of 12V and 18V tools that will not only get the job done but will do so without breaking the bank.
+If you’re a professional contractor or need professional-grade tools, DeWalt’s 20V and 60V lines surpass the equivalent Bosch ranges and should be your go-to tools.

 - Festool vs DeWalt: Which Power Tool Brand is Better?